ElDataDude/larkhall-calendar/memory-bank/progress.md

 # Progress Tracker: Larkhall Athletic Fixtures Calendar

-## Project Status: Ready for Deployment
+## Project Status: Deployment In Progress with Challenges

-As of March 28, 2025, the project is **ready for deployment**.
-The implementation has been completed, tested, and is now ready to be deployed to GitHub Pages.
+As of March 28, 2025, the project is **in the deployment process with challenges**.
+The implementation has been completed and tested locally, but we're encountering issues with GitHub Pages and GitHub Actions.

 ## Completed Components